Majikujanisch/Work-Research/Research.md

 # React

- For Frontend i decidet for the React framework NextJS.
+ For Frontend i decidet for the React framework NextJS made by Vercel.
 This has an efficiant way of datahandling and is also well used in the industry which gives a lot of patches and new stuff to use.
-This way we have a Webside in the end which could be called from anywhere and it should be easy to use it around the whole campus.
+This way we have a Website in the end which could be called from anywhere and it should be easy to use it around the whole campus.
+Also Routing is faster with NextJS and for the Usermanagement and stuff like that is managed by Ory, more later.

  The language React is based on is JavaScript, an also well used language as well, what makes learning react and its Frameworks easy and more efficiant.
 It is important to at least know something about React before continuing to NextJS as it uses a lot of the practices used in React.

-More to React and its practices [here](React.md)
+More to React and its practices (As well as NextJS) [here](React.md)

+# Visualisation

+To visualise the UI to the client there are a lot of inbuilt Adapter for IOBroker, but if the IOBroker breaks, the Website will also not work.
+To have a independent site, i chose an option that is not an adapter.
+I used the React Framework NextJS.

+## Needs

+So what should the visualization do?

+- Controll lights in different rooms
+- being able to record
+- zoom, Focus, etc
+- Userlogin
+- Weitere Sicherheitsstufe, um User freizuschalten

+## current Workflow

+- Creating a Datapoint in IOBroker (when connected with KNX -> check if the knx datapoints can be directly written)
+- if KNX Datapoint can't be written directly:
+  - NodeRed listens to the Datapoint above
+  - NodeRed Workflow (see Above)